arnisoph/tabellarius/README.rst

 It is written in Python 3 compatible source code that uses the Python modules ``IMAPClient``, ``PyYAML``, ``backports.ssl`` and optionally ``gnupg`` to parse config files and operate on e-mails via IMAP.

-What it actually does is to parse a directory structure containing YAML config files, setup a IMAP connection pool to one ore more IMAP servers/accounts, check whether a subset of e-mails match to user-defined rule sets and apply IMAP commands like copy or move to them.
+What it actually does is to parse a directory structure containing YAML config files, setup a IMAP connection pool to one or more IMAP servers/accounts, check whether a subset of e-mails match to user-defined rule sets and apply IMAP commands like copy or move to them.

 Contributing